 Click Overlay from the View tab to open the Overlay Legend tab in the right-hand panel.
 Click the arrow next to Overlay Legend to open the drop-down menu where you can select the type of overlay you want to view, as well as see a legend for the selected view.

 Freeze locks one or more columns or rows in place while the rest of the Spreadsheet is free to scroll.
-This feature is especially useful when working with large Spreadsheets.
-You can use Freeze at any time.
-Freeze is turned on and off by choosing the Freeze or Unfreeze from the View tab.
+This feature is especially useful when working with large spreadsheets so you can scroll horizontally or vertically to compare data in different columns or rows.

-If you choose the top cell in the column, the column to the left is frozen, but not the column for the chosen cell.
-Now, you can scroll horizontally to compare data in different columns as needed.
+Selecting the top cell in a column freezes the column to the left, but not the column for the selected cell.

-Selecting a cell deeper in the Spreadsheet will freeze all rows above the selected cell and all columns to the left of the selected cell.
-In this case you can scroll both vertically and horizontally.
+Selecting a cell deeper in the Spreadsheet freezes all rows above the selected cell and all columns to the left of the selected cell.

 To merge cells in a Spreadsheet, select the cells you want you to merge, right-click, and select Merge Cells.
 You can choose to merge cells horizontally or vertically, merge them all together into one larger cell, or unmerge them.